We need to talk about your German essays.

 When using a new word or phrase, always make sure you use it the right way.
 Sometimes the meaning can change depending on the context, and often word-to-word translations of phrases between English and German sound strange.
 Some online dictionaries such as Linguee give you a great number of examples of how specific words or phrases can be used in real life.

-To strengthen your understanding and actually hear words and phrases used by real native German speakers, you can also use FluentU.
+To strengthen your understanding and actually hear words and phrases used by real native German speakers, you can also make FluentU part of your writing improvement plan.

-Finally, you need to make sure you get that grammar right.
+Using FluentU on a regular basis should not only improve your German vocabulary, but also give your grammar a boost.
 Don’t worry, everyone makes mistakes; that’s where grammar checking tools come in handy.
 You might also want to let a friend proofread your work before you hand it in.

 24 Pieces of Flair: The Most Expressive German Essay Phrases